fubar2/toolfactory-galaxy-server/README.md

 The Galaxy framework runs tools in a highly constrained and secure way.
 The job runner creates a tool execution environment that is very restricted in terms of resource access, in order to protect the framework, data and database from accidental bugs overwriting critical files or even from malicious damage.

 There may be circumstances where it is useful for a tool to be able to do things that are ill-advised and not possible in a normal, secure Galaxy server job runner.
 A publicly accessible server is not suited to the methods described here.
 They introduce substantial security risks through deliberately impaired job security.
-On the other hand, in a completely private, dedicated Docker appliance used by a developer might be an acceptable risk to the user.
+On the other hand, in a completely private, dedicated Docker appliance used by a developer, they might be an acceptable risk to the user.
 After all, they are unlikely to deliberately damage their own development machine.
-Even if they do damage, the cost is minimal because the Docker containers and associated local exported volumes can quickly be rebuilt from scratch.
+Even if they do, the Docker containers and associated local exported volumes can quickly be rebuilt from scratch, at the cost of losing any work done on the Appliance and not backed up.
+Before destroying a damaged local installation, generated tool archives can be found in the local `...compose/export/galaxy/tools/TFtools` directory.

 The motivating use case for this deliberate security “work-around” is the requirement for the ToolFactory tool to install newly generated tools into the running Galaxy, and to test them with Planemo.
 These are functions available in the ToolFactory appliance, a flavour of the docker-galaxy-stable core.
 The Appliance adds automated post-installation configuration by a specialised server container based on the normal docker-galaxy-stable server.
 As soon as the Galaxy server installation is completed, the additional container loads tools, demonstration data, history and workflows to provide the “flavour”.
 It also starts a minimal Rpyc server capable of accepting commands from tools running in the Galaxy server container.
 It is this rpyc server that is the key to running tasks independently of the normal Galaxy job runner system, but triggered by a specially configured running tool - the planemo test tool.

 The testing tool built in to the appliance uses the remote container server by making RPC calls.
 The server invokes the command using the Python subprocess module inside the dedicated container.
 When the task completes, outputs are returned to the tool as a response.

-For the ToolFactory, running Planemo to test tools has proven difficult.
+For the ToolFactory, running Planemo as a tool to test tools has proven difficult.
 It was not designed to work as a Galaxy tool and is difficult to manage when called by a tool running as a Galaxy job.
 It was designed for command line use and works without problems in the dedicated container when called by the testing tool.
-Only a few lines of Python code are needed for the running tool to connect to the Rpyc server running in the dedicated container:
+Only a few lines of Python code are needed for the running tool to connect to the Rpyc server running in the dedicated container after rpyc is imported:

->import rpyc

 >conn = rpyc.connect("planemo-server", port=9999,  config={'sync_request_timeout':1200})

-Default docker networking is used by the ToolFactory appliance, so the remote server can be accessed using just the container name.
+Default docker bridge networking is used by the ToolFactory appliance, so the planemo server can be accessed using its' container name.
 Docker automatically permits the RPC calls to pass between the two containers.
-After the connection is established, the tool code can run shell commands on the remote container and receive the output with a call to the Rpyc server such as:
+After the connection is established, the tool code can run shell commands on the remote container and receive the output as a response with a blocking call to the Rpyc server such as:

 >res = conn.root.run_cmd("planemo lint %s" % toolxml)

-The output from the lint proceedure is returned to the calling tool as res and from there can be sent to a history item by the tool in the usual way.
+Assuming `toolxml` is the path of a valid Galaxy tool XML file, the output from the lint proceedure is returned to the calling tool as `res`.
+From there can be written to a history item by the tool in the usual way.

 The server is a minor adaption of simple samples from the Rpyc documentation.
 Note that the threadcount given as nbThreads allows only a single thread to run at any one time.
 This is necessary because if two or more Planemo test tasks are installing dependencies, the Planemo Conda data is quickly corrupted since Conda and Planemo have not been designed to